Ovarian cancer is among the most prevalent diseases occurring in firefighters who use AFFF

-- you must have been discharged other than dishonorably if you were a military firefighter
+- you must have been discharged from the military other than dishonorably

-- you must have a diagnosis of ovarian cancer that is related to toxic exposure
+- you must have a diagnosis of ovarian cancer that has a connection to toxic exposure

 Bisphenol A is associated with modifications of the reproductive system in women who often use hair relaxers